plentymarkets/docs-raw/plentyInterface/Accounting.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$relations</td>
-        <td>The relations, that are supposed to load with the VAT object.
+        <td>The relations to load with the VAT object.
 The relations available are "location" and "country".</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$columns</td>
-        <td>The columns, that are supposed to be loaded in the response.</td>
+        <td>The columns to load in the response.</td>
     </tr>
 </table>